Contra Costa Chorale’s New Artistic Director

 From that time on, Cindy and the Chorale became a collaborative team, enlarging the group, improving vocal technique, and especially building the tight-knit community that it has become.
 Even through the pandemic lockdown, Cindy and the core of the Chorale stayed in touch and a year later began singing, albeit masked and distanced.

-Additionally, “Seed,” a special choral work, that was commissioned two years ago by the Chorale board to celebrate Cindy’s tenure with the group, will be premiered at this concert, conducted by the composer, Joan Szymko, a universally known creator of exciting and challenging choral works.
+Additionally, “Seed,” a special choral work, that was commissioned two years ago by the Chorale board to celebrate Cindy’s tenure with the group, premiered at this concert, conducted by the composer, Joan Szymko, a universally known creator of exciting and challenging choral works.

 While the Contra Costa Chorale grieves the loss of its “Fearless Leader,” Cindy would be the first to say that the show must go on.
-Advance tickets for the concert performances in Kensington (May 11, 5pm) and Walnut Creek (May 12, 5pm) are available at https://ticketstripe.com/cocochorale.

 For further information, please contact cocochorale@gmail.com, or call at 510-730-0202.